 Rachel Smith is from Brownsburg, IN and a graduate of Brownsburg High School.Her parents are Michael Smith and Crystal Lynn.

-The sophomore is a Kinesiology and Integrative Physiology major at Hanover.
+The junior is a Kinesiology and Integrative Physiology major at Hanover.

 Must-hear song before competing: "I Can Only Imagine" - Mercy Me "The Words I Would Say" - The Sidewalk Prophets

 Special sports accomplishments: Senior year of track I made it to regionals in the 800m.
 This was a big change for me considering I had never made it past conference the previous years.
 In 2009, my High School Cross Country team made it to State.
 This was a first in Brownsburg High School Cross Country history.